What Is Solo Polyamory — And Is It for You?

 Many solo polyamorists are afraid to vocalize their relationship needs, especially at the beginning of a new relationship.

 The problem is that they have internalized certain stereotypes about solo polyamory.
-For example, they don’t want to be perceived as selfish by their lover.
+For example, they don’t want to be perceived as selfish.
+So, they go along with what the other person wants.

 If you shut up now to make the relationship work, it will come back to bite you in the butt later.
-You are just postponing the conflict, not avoiding it.
+You are just postponing the difficult conversation, not avoiding it.

 Risk it.
 Say what you want.
-If the other person says “No,” you can still see if there is a compromise that works for both sides.
+If the other person says “No,” you can still see if there is a compromise.
+At the very least, you will have saved both of you time.

 5. Adjust Your Current Relationship

-First, you need to let your partner know that it is not “them.”
+First, let your partner know that it is not “them.”

-Explain to them that you are making this change because you were never quite comfortable living with anybody to start with.
-The same thing would have happened if you were with a different person.
+Explain that you are making this change because you never felt quite comfortable living with somebody to start with.
+The same thing would have happened with any other person.

 Once you have reassured them, it’s time to talk logistics.

-For example, if you are currently living together, you probably want to get separate spaces.
-Sometimes it might be sufficient for you to have your own study or bedroom that acts as a refugee.
-Sometimes the best thing might be for you to get your own apartment.
+For example, if you are currently living together, you probably want to get separate places.
+Sometimes it might be sufficient to have your own study or bedroom, as a refugee.
+But in most instances, the best option is to get your own apartment.

-Same thing with finances and property.
-Untangle your accounts.
-Go through your shared physical belongings and decide what should stay with whom.
+Same thing with your finances and belongings.
+Get separate bank accounts.
+Go through your shared stuff and divide it up.

 6. Cultivate Platonic Partners

-But when you have many people to talk to, not just lovers but also platonic friends, that focus will be diversified.
+But when you have many people to talk to, not just lovers but also platonic friends, that energy will be diversified.
 It will unburden your sexual relationships.

-Also, for many people, these deep platonic friendships are ultimately the greater source of happiness.
+Also, these deep platonic friendships are ultimately the greater source of happiness.

-While most of your intimate relationships will last a few years at best, certain friends will stay with you for a lifetime.
-Their accumulated affection will easily top what you get from most of your lovers.
+While most of your intimate relationships will last a few years (at best), certain friends will stay with you for a lifetime.
+Their affection will easily top what you get from most of your lovers.

-If at some point you discover you don’t want to be solo polyamorous anymore, don’t force yourself to go on.
+If at some point you discover you don’t want to be solo polyamorous anymore, just quit.

-It is okay to enjoy the relationship escalator, as long you do so of your own accord, not because of some social script.
+It is perfectly fine to enjoy the relationship escalator — as long you do so of your own accord, not because of some social script.

 Solo polyamory is not a religion.
 It is a lifestyle supposed to serve you, not the other way around.
 If it’s not useful to you anymore, discard it without a second thought.